Teenager Development Counselor Career Info

 Excellent communication skills, both verbal and written, are needed to be a teenager development counselor.
 In many regions, being bilingual is also an asset.
 They need to have a good understanding of various treatment techniques so that they can document client progress, make evaluations and plan treatment.
 Teenager counselors often interact with teens one-on-one, but they should also be able to conduct sessions with family members and in group settings.
 Teenager development counselors in private practice should have good business management skills.

-The U.S. Bureau of Labor Statistics (BLS) expects the counseling profession in general to be a fast growing profession, with a projected employment increase of 29 percent for mental health counselors from 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expects the counseling profession in general to be a steadily growing profession, with a projected employment increase of 8 percent for school and career counselors from 2014-2024 (www.bls.gov).
+The projected median salary for this group is $53,660 annually according to the BLS.
 Those who specialize may see the most gains.
 Employment in areas involving youth, such as teenager development counseling, may also increase as schools begin to expand preventive counseling programs.

 Alternate Career Options